nihallakshmankonchady/performance-test-scripts/commons/websub/README.md

    4. websubPerfUtilityServerIP
    5. websubPerfUtilityServerPortNo
    6. websubPerfUtilityProtocol
-   7. topicName - (This is used to update the topic name which we will use for registration & then further use for the other tasks as well)
-   8. delay - (This is used to update the delay value in milliseconds which we need to give for the Delay thread group)
+   7. delay - (This is used to update the delay value in milliseconds which we need to give for the Delay thread group)
-   9. totalSubscribers - (This is used to update the number of subscribers which we want to use)
+   8. totalSubscribers - (This is used to update the number of subscribers which we want to use)
-   10. publisherConcurrency - (This is used to update the number of threads/users for the Publishing Message thread group)
+   9. publisherConcurrency - (This is used to update the number of threads/users for the Publishing Message thread group)
-   11. publisherIterations - (This is used to update the number of iterations for the Publishing Message thread group)
+   10. publisherIterations - (This is used to update the number of iterations for the Publishing Message thread group)
-   12. uniqueTopicCount - (This is used to update the number of unique topic names we are using in the 'uniqueTopicNames.csv' file)
+   11. uniqueTopicCount - (This is used to update the number of unique topic names we are using in the 'uniqueTopicNames.csv' file)
-   13. topicSubscriptionCount - (This is the loop count of the Subscribe To Topics thread group **i.e totalSubscribers * uniqueTopicCount**)
+   12. topicSubscriptionCount - (This is the loop count of the Subscribe To Topics thread group **i.e totalSubscribers * uniqueTopicCount**)

    **(Note - Total messages published to the websub = publisherConcurrency * publisherIterations)**